Developer(s) – Sonic Team

 Gameplay – 7.5/10

 What I like best about Sonic Adventure is the RPG element that was added to it in the form of multiple playable characters.
-Besides playing Sonic, players can go through the story as Tails, Knuckles and Amy as well as two new characters to the series: Big the Cat and E-102 Gamma.
+Besides playing Sonic, players can go through the story as Tails, Knuckles, and Amy as well as two new characters to the series: Big the Cat and E-102 Gamma.
 However, compared to other 3D platformers, I wish much more could have been added for how big the in-game world is and how much of there is to explore; especially as there was a lot more than this in many other games featuring primary video game mascots at the time, such as Mario or even Crash Bandicoot.

 Controls – 8/10

 Again, I found myself having the same issues with the controls as I had done in most other Sonic games I’ve played throughout the years.
-It was pretty annoying in this game, as players can move around the open world environment particularly quickly, and are consequently prone to banging into things very easily.
+It was pretty annoying in this game, as players can move around the open-world environment particularly quickly, and are consequently prone to banging into things very easily.
 It’s especially a problem whilst playing as Sonic, but it’s nowhere near as bad whilst playing with other characters, such as Big or Gamma.

 Lifespan – 5.5/10

 The entire game can be complete within around 7 to 8 hours, which is particularly underwhelming given that it’s a semi-open world game.
-Again, I’d put it down to players not having much to do outside the game’s main objectives, and there was definitely room for more to make this game as entertaining and as immersing as possible.
+Again, I’d put it down to players not having much to do outside the game’s main objectives, and there was definitely room for more to make this game as entertaining and as immersed as possible.
 It wasn’t as if side quests were unheard of even at the time, and I would point it out as the game’s most standout flaw.

 Storyline – 7.5/10

-Sonic Adventures follows Sonic and company as they resolve to collect the seven chaos emeralds before Dr. Eggman, who plans to use the emeralds to restore the monster Chaos to it’s full power and destroy the city of Station Square and build his own city.
+Sonic Adventures follows Sonic and company as they resolve to collect the seven chaos emeralds before Dr. Eggman, who plans to use the emeralds to restore the monster Chaos to its full power and destroy the city of Station Square and build his own city.
 Though the story is simple in basic premise, there are certain sequences and individual character narratives that really stand out, such as E-102 Gamma’s own part in the game, for example.
-But what lets it down mightily is that the voice acting is particularly weak to say the least.
+But what lets it down mightily is that the voice acting is particularly weak, to say the least.
 There are moments in the game whereby the dialogue was embarrassingly scripted, and it makes the game at times pretty difficult to take seriously.

 Originality – 6/10

-Though it stand out from other 3D platformers in the way that there are so many playable characters and gives the game a considerable amount of variety in gameplay, it is overall fairly generic compared to other 3D platformers around even at the time.
+Though it stands out from other 3D platformers in the way that there are so many playable characters and gives the game a considerable amount of variety in gameplay, it is overall fairly generic compared to other 3D platformers around even at the time.
 I can’t help but feel that if the lack of side quests had been addressed during development, Sonic Adventures could have been much more than what it turned out to be.